logo

 Greater of Accumulated Value (less any withdrawal charges/MVA) and the Minimum Guaranteed Surrender Value

 The American Equity EstateShield Fixed Indexed Annuity is almost identical for both policy tenures, except for the crediting strategies and surrender charge schedule.
-For ease of discussion and better clarity, we will discuss the American Equity EstateShield 10 Fixed Indexed Annuity for the rest of the article.
+For ease of discussion and better clarity, we will focus on the American Equity EstateShield 10 (unless otherwise mentioned) Fixed Indexed Annuity for the remainder of the article.

 Product Policy